OctopusDeploy/blog/blog/2022-q2/clusterlint-with-runbooks/index.md

 ![Octopus dashboard open on Projects tab and Operations Runbooks page showing ClusterLint Step Editor](clusterlint-runbook.png "width=500")

-What is notable about this runbook example is how simple it is.
+What's notable about this runbook example is how simple it is.
 Just one line of code adds an automated check of your Kubernetes cluster.

 The runbook is simple because it leverages existing support for Kubernetes in Octopus.
 The **Run a kubectl Script** step is used to execute `clusterlint` with a `kubectl` config file generated from a Kubernetes target.
 If you're performing Kubernetes deployments with Octopus, these targets are already configured.